-There are two parts to the ideal customer profile, the demographics of your target market (tangible and measurable) like I listed above and the psychographics (beliefs, culture, values) which are the criteria similar to my list that makes them ideal.
+As I mentioned there are two parts to the ideal customer profile, the demographics of your target market (tangible and measurable) like I listed above and the psychographics (beliefs, culture, values).

 3. Use the Filter

 That’s where the salesperson kicks into gear.
 They research and look for signs.
 They may look at a site like Glassdoor to see what employees say about the company.
 They will watch what is posted on Twitter, Facebook, and LinkedIn.
+They will read the message from the president.
 They will ask around.
 They will learn some of it from the meetings they are having with interested buyers.